samanvitha-125/M2_FANSPEEDCONTROLLER_SYSTEM/1_Requirements/readme.md

 ## Introduction

-Now a days everyone is looking for automation and advancements in all sectors.
-The Automatic Water Filling System is capable to start and stop the water pump to fill the overhead water tank according to the water level in that tank.
+* The Automatic Water Filling System is capable to start and stop the water pump to fill the overhead water tank according to the water level in that tank.
-Usually, we turn the water pump "on" to fill the tank and forgot to turn it "off" at that moment water overflows from that tank which leads to a lot of wastage of water and electricity.
+* Usually, we turn the water pump "on" to fill the tank and forgot to turn it "off" at that moment water overflows from that tank which leads to a lot of wastage of water and electricity.
-In this project, the sensor will sense the level of water in the tank, Based on that the controller will set the water pump to turn "on" and "off" when required.
-The Heater will generate the heat and an LCD will show requested the temperature.
-In our project we have used an ATmega328 microcontroller along with a temperature sensor, Pushbutton, Heat generator, LED and LCD, etc.
+* In this project, the sensor will sense the level of water in the tank, Based on that the controller will set the water pump to turn "on" and "off" when required.
+* The Heater will generate the heat and an LCD will show requested the temperature.
+* The Project Consists of an ATmega328 microcontroller along with a temperature sensor, Pushbutton, Heat generator, LED and LCD, etc.

 ## Features